 The Morro Bay estuary watershed covers approximately 48,450 acres, consisting of two main drainage basins through Los Osos and Chorro Creeks, which feed directly into the estuary from San Luis Obispo and neighboring towns.
 The estuary potentially receives freshwater inputs from groundwater sources and runoff from the coastal towns: City of Morro Bay and Los Osos-Baywood Park (US Army Corps of Engineers Los Angeles District 2003).
 Morro Bay estuary is approximately four miles long (north-south) and two miles wide (east-west).
 At high-tide inundation, the bay is approximately 2,300 acres.
 The bay is open to the ocean at one entrance channel, and a four mile long by one-quarter mile wide barrier-sand dune separates the estuary from the ocean.
 Morro Bay estuary has mixed semidiurnal tides, and the main transport mechanism for water is tidal exchange (US Army Corps of Engineers Los Angeles District 2003).

 There are several potential pathways for nitrate inflows within Morro Bay estuary: surface runoff, creek inflows, groundwater inputs, and ocean inputs.
 Winter rain events lead to significant surface water inputs through land runoff and elevated creek flows.
 Surface water inputs flush nitrates and other chemicals into the estuary.
 The California Men’s Colony water treatment facility is located next to Chorro Creek and has had several accidental overflow of nitrate rich wastewater into Chorro Creek each year.
 Another mechanism for nutrient input into the estuary is submarine groundwater discharge during the neap tides of the tidal cycle.
 A recent study provides evidence that neap tides enhance nutrient-rich groundwater pulses (de Sieyes et al. 2008).
-Homes in Los Osos/Baywood Park are presently on septic systems, which potentially allows for increased groundwater nitrate input into the estuary.
+Homes in Los Osos/Baywood Park are presently using septic systems, which have the potential to increase groundwater nitrate input into the estuary.
 Along with freshwater inputs, the ocean also supplies nitrates during upwelling events and off-shore current events (Emmett et al. 2000).

 In response to these chronic issues, a group of scientists, resource managers, and stakeholders formed the San Luis Obispo Science and Ecosystem Alliance (SLOSEA) in 2006.
 The vision for SLOSEA is to provide data for improved understanding of the Morro Bay ecosystem, form the framework for cohesive ecosystem-based management of the region, and provide a forum for discussion between scientists, local policy makers, and resource managers.
 This framework has six linked initiatives: Water Quality, Sustainable Fisheries, Invasive Species, Fragile Habitats, Climate Change, and Marine Economy.